CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 What are the Rules for Mixing Breast Milk and Formula?

-Once you’ve learned how to mix breast milk and formula, there are a few things to keep in mind.
-It’s perfectly safe to serve mixed breast milk and formula cold, “but some babies don’t like it that way,” says Kendall-Tackett.
+In general, experts advise keeping breast milk and formula separate.
+But if your provider recommends mixing breast milk and formula in the same bottle, there are a few things to keep in mind.
+First, temperature: It’s safe to serve mixed breast milk and formula cold, “but some babies don’t like it that way,” says Kendall-Tackett.
 If baby balks at cold milk, you might need to warm their bottle.
 Set the prepared bottle in a container of warm water or use a bottle warmer for several minutes.
 Avoid heating milk in the microwave, as it could result in hot spots that could burn baby’s mouth, says the CDC.
 Always test a few drops on your wrist before serving.

 If baby is under 2 months old, born preterm or has a weakened immune system, you’ll need to take extra precautions to protect them from bacteria in powder formula, says the CDC.
 Boil the water you’re using to prepare the formula, add the powder formula about five minutes later and wait until the bottle has cooled before feeding baby.